Postsecondary Resources

 Emerge Stronger Webinar Series

-Panelists from the University System of Georgia and Huron will help participants explore structuring administrative services to maximize resources to invest in academic, research, community and student missions.
-They will also discuss determining the cost effectiveness and impact of services for students, faculty and other constituencies
+Panelists from the University System of Georgia and Huron explored how to structure administrative services to maximize resources to invest in academic, research, community and student missions.
+They also discussed how to determine the cost effectiveness and impact of services for students, faculty and other constituencies

 Emerge Stronger Webinar Series